RobinSchmidt/RobsClapStuff/Notes/DesignDecisions.md

 ### Decision:

-The class ClapPluginWithParams has a std::vector<clap_param_info> where it stores all the parameter infos.
+The class ClapPluginWithParams has a 'std::vector<clap_param_info>' where it stores all the parameter infos.
 The storage index in that vector *is* the index of the paramter that the host uses when requesting the plugin to fill out thet struct.
 The class has also a std::vector\<double> in which it stores the values of the parameters.
 In this vector, the id (*not* the index) is used to address a